lucasdavid/artificial/README.md

 ![Build Status](https://github.com/lucasdavid/artificial/actions/workflows/python-app.yml/badge.svg)

-A basic API for intelligent agents.
+A basic API for artificial intelligent agents described in the book "Artificial Intelligence: A Modern Approach", by Russell and Norvig.

 ## Introduction